 8.F.E.1 Understand that a function is a rule that assigns to each input exactly one output.
 The graph of a function is the set of ordered pairs consisting of an input and the corresponding output.
-(Function notation is not required in Grade 8.)

 8.F.E.2 Compare properties of two functions each represented in a different way (algebraically, graphically, numerically in tables, or by verbal descriptions).